project-flotta/flotta-operator/CONTRIBUTING.md

 ## Documentation

-Currently, all the docs can be found on the k4e-operator project; under the [docs](docs) folder, in there you can find:
+Currently, all the docs can be found on the flotta-operator project; under the [docs](docs) folder, in there you can find:

 - Architecture details